ice1000/jimgui/README.md

 Cross-platform efficient pure Java binding for [dear-imgui](https://github.com/ocornut/imgui), Kotlin is used as code generation tool.

-This binding is rather bare, that reflects imgui's API directly.
-I think it's good enough, but you may expect some other styles.
+This binding is rather bare-metal, that reflects imgui's API directly.
+I think it's good enough, but you may expect some other styles of bindings.

 There is a declarative wrapper of jimgui, namely [flui](https://github.com/newk5/flui) available.

 ## Features